ArteryTek/AT32F435_437_Firmware_Library/project/at_start_f437/examples/exint/exint_software_trigger/readme.txt

   software trigger exint.
-  software trigger will be generate in tmr1 overflow interrupt. led2 toggle means tmr1 overflow interrupt respond. led3 and led4 toggle means exint line 4  interrupt respond.
+  software trigger will be generate in tmr1 overflow interrupt. led2 toggle means tmr1 overflow interrupt respond. led3 and led4 toggle means exint line 4  interrupt respond. for more detailed information. please refer to the application note document AN0104.